Adri6336/gpt-voice-conversation-chatbot/README.md

 # Content Moderation

 The moderation uses both OpenAI's moderation tool and NLTK.
 Combined, they hope to prevent the use of GPT-3 that is outside of OpenAI's useage policy.
 This is not an infaliable method though, so please exercise caution with what you give GPT-3.

 Please not that outages or latency problems with the moderation api will prevent you from using this chatbot.
-If you must talk with the bot while
-OpenAI is having issues, please edit the chatbot.py file to exclude the "not self.flagged_by_openai(text)" condition.
+If you must talk with the bot while OpenAI is having issues, please edit the chatbot.py file to exclude the "not self.flagged_by_openai(text)" condition.
 I do not recommend this though.

+# Features

+- Have a convcersation with GPT-3 as if it was ChatGPT

+- Hear GPT-3 talk to you with Google's TTS tool (will pronounce accents accurately if it can), in ElevenLab's life-like TTS (if you have a valid api key), or as a robot (say "speak like a robot" to activate)

+- Speak with GPT-3 outloud using Google's speech recognition tech

+- See text GPT-3's replies as text in the terminal window (doesn't work for non-utf-8 characters)

 # Planned Features